GWR jigsaws

 A Cornish Fishing Village 1930 until 1933 (Total sold 12,230)

-This picture was used on a poster promoting The G.W.R. for CORNWALL and as the coloured frontispiece to the booklet produced by the Great Western Railway as a souvenir from the British Empire Exhibition of 1924.
+Painted by S.Clarke Hutton, this image was used on a poster promoting The G.W.R for CORNWALL and as the coloured frontispiece to the booklet produced by the Great Western Railway as a souvenir from the British Empire Exhibition of 1924.

-This is thought to be a view of Bodinnick, near Fowey.
+It is thought to be a view of Bodinnick, near Fowey.
 Many small boats can be seen in the harbour and a number of people are exploring the quayside.
 The fruit stall in the foreground is interesting as the bananas and other fruit on sale add to the 'riviera' feel suggested by the bright sun and coloured blind over the stall.
+We have in our collection a later version of this puzzle published by Chad Valley

 A Cornish Fishing Village.

-A Cornish Fishing Village A Cornish Fishing Village
+Chad Valley GWR jigsaw puzzle A Cornish Fishing Village Chad Valley GWR jigsaw puzzle A Cornish Fishing Village

 150 pieces (approx. 12½" x 15")